-The competition was won this year by 24 year old singer-songwriter-guitarist Kieran Taylour.
+Rugby’s Got Talent was won in 2018 by the amazing 24 year old singer-songwriter-guitarist Kieran Taylour.

-The competition was a tough one, with dozens of acts entering and culminating in a final consisting of 9 performances.
+The competition was a tough one, with dozens entering and culminating in a final of 9 acts.

 Runners up were singers Emily Goodwin and Sasha Roberts (joint second).
 Singer Abz Winter and ventriloquist Emma Greer were joint third.

 Kieran wowed the judges in both semi final and final with songs he had written himself, along with a brilliant vocal performance, adept musicianship, and an engaging style.
 Kieran was “the clear winner” in the judges notebooks and scoresheets.

 Kieran describes himself as having “a huge passion for acoustic pop” and inspired by the likes of Ed Sheeran, Dean Lewis, James Arthur, and Boyce Avenue.